Star Trek: The Next Generation Interactive VCR Board Game: Cast

-The objective of the game is to regain control of the Enterprise and stop Kavok's plan.
-To do so, players will need to secure access to five levels of the main computer, obtain a phaser from Security, and successfully crawl down a Jefferies tube to access the Bridge, all within the 60 minutes before the ship reaches the Klingon home world.
-At several points, Kavok will speak directly to the players, who must follow his instructions.

-There are multiple events in the videotape which affect game play, and once the countdown clock hits 00:00, the ship reaches Qo'noS and is attacked by Klingon ships stationed there.
-The Enterprise manages to destroy one Bird of Prey before the Klingons hit the Enterprises nacelle, destroying Enterprise, igniting a war and ending the game in defeat.

 Box contents and flavor text

 Game box contents

-1 60-minute VHS tape, 1 game board, 6 Tricorders, 6 phasers, 56 Computer Access cards, 12 Holodeck cards, 12 Klingon bIj cards, 6 male playing pieces, 6 female playing pieces, 6 plastic stands, 30 Isolinear chips, 6 Federation rank tokens, 4 Bridge tokens, 2 stasis fields, 1 die, 1 plastic spinner with base, 1 sticker sheet with 18 communicators, 36 Federation rank pins, 1 spinner sticker, and 4 Medals of Valor.
+1 60-minute VHS tape, 1 game board, 6 Tricorders, 6 phasers, 56 Computer Access cards, 12 Holodeck cards, 12 Klingon bIj cards, 6 male playing pieces, 6 female playing pieces, 6 plastic stands, 30 Isolinear chips, 6 Federation rank tokens, 4 Bridge tokens that either say "Computer Access Denied" or "You Stunned Kavok", 2 stasis fields, 1 dice, 1 plastic spinner with base, 1 sticker sheet with 18 communicators, 36 Federation rank pins, 1 spinner sticker, and 4 Medals of Valor.

 Reception

 The A.V.
 Club notes that, in the 1980s and 1990s, VCR-based games came closer to offering audiences "immersive, interactive audio-visual experience" in a novel way.
 This title is noted for Robert O'Reilly playing a disgruntled Klingon that demands a response from players.

 Rob Wieland of Game & Sundry called it "surreal" to see Robert O'Reilly cast as a Klingon other than Gowron in the video segments.
 He described the game as a "pretty basic board game", but said the video is a "campy delight" for fans.